TowelSniffer/Anki-Chess-2.0/README.md

 	document.getElementById("analysisBoard").src = `_ChessTempoViewer.html?PGN=` + PGN + `&flip=true&errorCheck=` + errorCheck + `&backgroundColor=` + backgroundColor + ``;
 ```

 Changing the value of handicap in the following line will decide in the number of wrong moves you can make befor the answerm is shown.
-Note: add one to number for desired value.
+Note: Amound of wrong move is equal to the value of handicap + 1.

 ```
-	var handicap = 2;
+	var handicap = 0;
 ```

 ## Upgrading